dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ```

 ### Data Aggregation (Grouping)
-We will touch briefly on a common practice in Data Science, and that is grouping a set of data attributes, either for retrieving some group statistics, or applying a particular set of functions to the group.
+We will touch briefly on a common practice in Data Science, and that is grouping a set of data attributes, either for retrieving some group statistics or applying a particular set of functions to the group.
 Grouping is commonly used for data exploration and plotting graphs to understand more about the data set.
 Missing data are automatically excluded in a grouping operation.

 Let's see examples of how this works
 ```python